 - Verify: Your audience doesn’t want opinions or unsubstantiated facts.
 Do the due diligence, and make sure that you’re giving only what your audience wants.

-- Use Tools: There are project management tools that incorporate these best practices, streamlining the process.
+- Use Tools: There are project management tools that incorporate these best practices, streamlining the process in an at-a-glance project dashboard.
 More about how this benefits you, your team and boss

 What You Should Include in a Project Management Report